cynkra/dm/cran-comments.md

 - [x] Checked locally, R 4.0.2
 - [x] Checked on CI system, R 4.0.2
 - [x] Checked on win-builder, R devel
-    - NOTE related to "504 gateway error" will be fixed when an upstream internet resource is operational again.
-I contacted the maintainer.
-If I don't hear back by end of September, I will migrate to a self-hosted solution under my control.

 ## Current CRAN check results